I went and saw the Ladybird movie at the movies with my son.

 I thought that potentially I might be the one to throw up if the sex scene was too ridiculously porno or graphic.
 Sitting there squirming in the dark while my teenager lapped it up.
 Oh god, the horror.

 Not long into the film, I knew we were in safe hands.
-Ladybird is a little glimpse into the everyday life of an everyday teenager and her everyday mother.
+The Ladybird movie is a little glimpse into the everyday life of an everyday teenager and her everyday mother.
 It’s a familiar teen story that is told in thick layers of pathos and charm.
 It is the kind of film about girls that boys need to watch.

 I liked Ladybird a great deal and I could tell that Max was just as fascinated by her.
 When it came time for her to have sex for the first time, an awkward, fumbling, disappointing muck of a thing, it was as gently depicted as the rest of the film.
 I actually had tears in my eyes in gratitude to the director Greta Gerwig for introducing my son to sex from a girl’s perspective in such a real and humble way.